-- Amount Offered: $3,000 annually, renewable for up to three years
+- Amount Offered: $3,500 annually, renewable for up to four years

 - Scholarship Deadline: March 1

-- Eligibility Requirements: Open to Idaho high school seniors, GED diploma holders, and undergraduate students with cumulative GPAs of at least 3.0.
+- Eligibility Requirements: Open to Idaho high school seniors, GED diploma-holders, and undergraduate students with cumulative GPAs of at least 2.7.
 Applicants must be American citizens or permanent residents.

 GEAR UP Idaho Scholarship